 Can I receive a Federal Pell Grant if I am enrolled less than half time?

-Yes, if you are otherwise eligible.
-Your Pell Grant will be prorated according to the federal guidelines and payment chart for the year.
+Yes, you can if you are otherwise eligible.
+Your Pell Grant will be prorated according to the federal guidelines and the payment chart for the year.
 You will not receive as much as if you were full time.
 The school must disburse your Pell Grant funds in accordance with your enrollment status and cannot refuse to award you simply because you are enrolled less than half time.

 What is a FSEOG?

 This is a grant intended to supplement other aid received.
-These grants are federally funded with each school receiving a fixed amount each year.
+These grants are federally funded with each school receiving a fixed amount per year.
 Therefore, funds are awarded to a limited number of undergraduate students with exceptional financial need.
 FSEOG does not have to be repaid.